Publication and authorship

 - a poor quality publication that doesn’t meet the requirements of reporting for the Research Outputs Collection (ROC)

 - loss of academic credibility / reputation having published with a ‘vanity press’

 - an imprint of VDM Publishing

 It is always recommended that you carefully research and evaluate the credibility of a publisher before accepting an offer to publish your thesis.
-You need to consult with your supervisor and/or the Research Office before making any decision.
+You need to consult with your supervisor and/or the Office of Research Services and Graduate Studies before making any decision.

 Library faculty liaison staff can also often provide advice about publishers to avoid.